777phantasm/777phantasm/README.md

 ```
-Hello.
+hi!
-This profile exists to store code for some classes and personal projects, and to demonstrate some prior learning experience.
+this profile is for storing code for sheridan courses and personal projects, and to demonstrate some prior learning experience
-Here are some cool DALL-E generations I've prompted:
+here are some cool dall-e generation i've prompted:
 ```

 <p align="center" font-size="x-small">